 There is a long musical tradition at Aldro that is based on enjoyment and excellence in equal measure.
-Practical music-making is at the heart of the Department’s ethos and boys are encouraged to aim for the highest standards in individual music lessons and extra-curricular group work.
+Practical music-making is at the heart of the Department’s ethos and pupils are encouraged to aim for the highest standards in individual music lessons and extra-curricular group work.

 We have an annual Aldro Young Musician of the Year competition.
 There are categories in Brass, Strings, Woodwind, Piano, Singing, Guitar and Percussion.

 In addition to this there is a Spring & Summer Concert at which a brass group, woodwind group, Blues Band, oboe trio, recorder ensemble, guitar group, string quartet, chapel choir and jazz band performed.
-Throughout the year there are also a number of informal concerts at which boys practise their performances.
+Throughout the year there are also a number of informal concerts at which pupils practise their performances.